paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 (3) [Section 2302(7) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2302/7&num=0&edition=prelim).

-**(c) Small business reserve** For a procurement carried out pursuant to subsection (a) of this section, [section 644(j) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section644/j&num=0&edition=prelim) shall be applied as if the maximum anticipated value identified therein is equal to the amounts referred to in subsection (a) of this section.
+**(c) Small business reserve** For a procurement carried out pursuant to subsection (a), [section 644(j) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section644/j&num=0&edition=prelim) shall be applied as if the maximum anticipated value identified therein is equal to the amounts referred to in subsection (a).

 ### Statutory Notes